pravie-balaraj/OCR-Implementation./README.md

 *The repo contains dataset_explore.py to load the dataset, *feature_engineering.py to explore some of the feature engineering techniques like PCA, guassian filter, HOG *visualise.py for visualization
-*classifier.py has the implementation for both classifier and detector.
+*classifier.py has the implementation of classifier with different classification algorithms *detector.py has the code for detector with sliding window.

 To run this you have to download the dataset chars74k-lite.